 - Origins Available:

 The origins of the Heathcyck name lie with England's ancient Anglo-Saxon culture.
-It comes from when the family lived in either of the settlements called Heathcote in Derbyshire and Warwickshire.
+It comes from when the family lived in either of the parishes named Heathcote in Derbyshire and Warwickshire.
 Of the two, we found more information about the Derbyshire parish.
 Dating back to the 12th century, this parish literally meant "cottage on a heath," from the Old English "haeth" + "cot."

 Early Origins of the Heathcyck family